-This positions industrial design as a commercial practice.
+This emphasis positions industrial design as a commercial practice.
 Here, innovation and entrepreneurial thinking provide solutions which meet the needs of real people.
 It is responsive to new commercial conditions – from start-ups to established multinational businesses.
 As part of this area of study, you will question existing industrial paradigms, professional roles, opportunities for manufacture and routes to market.

 Industrial design for publics

-This area applies industrial design processes to societal issues.
+This emphasis applies industrial design processes to societal issues.
 It considers the dynamic challenges that require new ways of thinking and doing.
 Industrial design for publics applies co-design and participatory design methods.
 Problem stakeholders are engaged in the design process to jointly frame and tackle such challenges.
 It is a form of design-led social innovation.
-In this context, we encourage the development of links with social enterprises, government, local authorities, charities and NGOs.
+In this context, we encourage the development of links with social enterprises, government, local authorities, charities, and NGOs.

 Industrial design for service

-As part of industrial design for service, you will look at the discipline from a strategic perspective.
+This emphasis explores the discipline from a strategic perspective.
 You will work with different disciplines and explore processes for the service and interaction design sectors.
-Taking a user-centred and systemic view, you will focus on the design and evaluation of multi-media, multi-modal and multi-platform interactions that support user experience through physical, digital and hybridised products.
+Taking a user-centred and systemic view, you will focus on the design and evaluation of multi-media, multi-modal and multi-platform interactions that support user experience through physical, digital, and hybridised products.

 Industrial design for discourse

-Industrial design today is increasingly applied as a form of critique and speculation within disciplinary, scientific and societal frames.
+This emphasis explores design as a form of critique and speculation within disciplinary, scientific, and societal frames.
 In this context, designers reflect on the role of design in society.
 In doing this, designers challenge established discourse, presenting alternatives for the field.
-In design for discourse, you will question the discipline itself and how it engages in processes of critique and world making.
+In this emphasis you will question the discipline itself and how it engages in processes of critique and world making.

 MA Industrial Design consists of three units, each of which is structured around studio projects.
 Unit 2 is a collaboration with another student group at CSM.
 They are devised to allow you to adopt a strategic and proactive role within the discipline.